icgc-argo/argo-docs/docs/data-access/daco/lay-summary-guide.md

 - Talk in an active voice (“I.. we..”) and second person in place of third person
 - Use people-first language, ideally by focusing on the person, not the disease or circumstance, for example, use “people with cancer” or “treatments that have failed patients” rather than “patients who failed treatments”
-- Try to avoid emotive or negative language such as battle, fight etc
+- Try to avoid emotive or negative language such as battle, fight etc.
 - Be respectful
 - Be realistic in your language around impact and expected outcomes.
 Please avoid detailing intensively the anticipated impacts and exaggerating benefits.